Iasminaaaaa/To-Do-Application/README.md

     📌 Mark tasks as completed by clicking on them.

     🗑️ Delete tasks by clicking the trash icon next to each task.

+All your tasks are saved locally in your browser using localStorage.
+This means you can safely close or refresh the tab without losing your to-do list.
 ```

 ## Author